9/2/2025

 Directing Resources Where They Matter

 Navigating the educational landscape amid legislative changes demands pinpoint accuracy in choosing instructional materials.
 Lexia® provides resources that align precisely with the science of reading and Structured Literacy.
-These tools are validated by rigorous research and are scalable across varied educational settings, offering a reliable pathway for instruction that meets ESSA standards and qualifies for ESSER funding.
+These tools are validated by rigorous research and are scalable across varied educational settings, offering a reliable pathway for instruction that meets ESSA standards.

 Lifelong Learning for Educators